Recreational Tutoring to Fight Early-Age School Difficulties in France (APFEE)

 Results and policy lessons

 The after-school tutoring program was implemented alongside other remedial education programs offered in all public schools.
-Selected students in treatment and comparison schools received personalized tutoring, either through the after-school tutoring program (in treatment schools) or through institutional in-school and after-school tutoring programs (in comparison schools).
+Selected students in intervention and comparison schools received personalized tutoring, either through the after-school tutoring program (in intervention schools) or through institutional in-school and after-school tutoring programs (in comparison schools).
 This evaluation therefore measured the impact of substituting the after-school tutoring program designed by Apfee in place of the standard remedial education schemes offered in all schools.

 Researchers found that children identified as falling behind by their teachers in schools where the tutoring program was offered did not improve their reading or math skills, although they developed a taste for reading and academic subjects.
 These results hold two years after the implementation of the program.